 Choose one thing and it’ll set you free.

-You can move forward, and actually finish what you start … if you choose ONE goal, and march inexorably towards it.
+You can move forward, and actually finish what you start … if you focus on ONE goal at a time, and march inexorably towards it.

 Take concrete steps to move forward with your work.
 Read the whole series: Are you letting thinking about your creative projects hold you back?
 Set One Goal and kickstart your creative work into gear.
 Identify all the Open Loops that are stopping you cold, and then break down your big project into Granular action steps.
 Finally, recognize that taking care of your creative process is the best kind of self care, and do a Review.